Maintenance

 Inspection- and Task-Oriented Preventive Maintenance Tasks

-If the results of a previous maintenance task turn into a work order for an upcoming inspection, this is called an inspection-oriented task.
-We speak of a task-oriented preventive maintenance task if minor repairs are undertaken immediately during the original check-up.
+When the results of one maintenance task turn into a work order for a follow-up inspection, that's an inspection-oriented task.
+A task-oriented task is the opposite: minor repairs get handled on the spot, during the original check-up.

 How Does a Preventive Maintenance Program Help?